House Intel committee could vote on Nunes memo as soon as Monday

-Washington (CNN)The House Intelligence Committee could vote as early as Monday evening to publicly release the Republican memo alleging abuses of the Foreign Intelligence Surveillance Act.
+Washington (CNN)The House Intelligence Committee could vote as early as Monday evening to publicly release the Republican memo alleging abuses of the Foreign Intelligence Surveillance Act, but the committee has yet to tell its members whether it will hold such a vote.

 The committee, which has posted a business meeting for 5 p.m.
 ET, has not yet said if it plans to vote Monday to release the memo spearheaded by Chairman Devin Nunes.
 A vote was expected as soon as this week.

 The meeting is scheduled for "consideration of pending committee business and other matters."
-A committee spokesman did not immediately respond to requests for comment.
+Asked by CNN's Deirdre Walsh if the committee will vote to release the memo, Nunes replied, "I don't talk about committee business."

+The committee provided its members Monday with information about the rule that would be used to publicly release the FISA memo spearheaded by Nunes "in the event that the committee votes later on today," according to an email obtained by CNN.

+The email does not say whether the committee would take that vote, and rank-and-file committee members have not been told yet if the vote is occurring, according to multiple sources.
+The committee is also expected to discuss a dueling memo drafted by the committee's top Democrat, Rep. Adam Schiff, though it's unclear if there will be an effort to make that memo public, too.

 The Nunes memo alleges that the FBI abused the FISA surveillance law over its use of the opposition research dossier on Donald Trump and Russia as part of the case to obtain a FISA warrant for former Trump campaign foreign policy adviser Carter Page.
-It cites the role of Deputy Attorney General Rod Rosenstein and deputy FBI Director Andrew McCabe for their roles in overseeing aspects of the investigation, according to a source briefed on the matter.
+It cites the role of Deputy Attorney General Rod Rosenstein and outgoing deputy FBI Director Andrew McCabe for their roles in overseeing aspects of the investigation, according to a source briefed on the matter.

-The committee may also consider a Democratic memo by Rep. Adam Schiff, the top Democrat on the committee, who said he would be offering his own memo Monday evening to counter the Nunes one.
+The committee may also consider a Democratic memo by Schiff who said he would be offering his own memo Monday evening to counter the Nunes one.
 Schiff and other Democrats say Nunes' memo skews the intelligence it's based on and is effectively an effort to try to discredit special counsel Robert Mueller's investigation into Russian election meddling and possible collusion with the Trump campaign in 2016.

+Rep. Mike Conaway, the Texas Republican leading the committee's Russia investigation, told CNN Monday that he would support releasing publicly Schiff's memo as well as the Nunes memo, so long as it did not reveal intelligence sources and methods.

+Rep. Will Hurd, a GOP member of the House Intelligence Committee whose seat is endangered in November, would not say Monday whether he would vote to release the memo.

 If the committee votes in favor of releasing the memo, it could spark a showdown between Trump and his Justice Department.